 Other loan updates

-Beginning March 13, 2020, all federal student loans (for current students and those in repayment) will have a 0% interest rate until May 1, 2022.
+Beginning March 13, 2020, all federal student loans (for current students and those in repayment) will have a 0% interest rate through August 31, 2022.
 This is great news!
 Your loans won’t be accruing interest during this time period.
 Any payments you make will go toward the principal balance of your loans, 0nce all the interest that accrued prior to March 13, 2020 is paid.
 This change is automatic—there is no need for you to do anything.
-You can read the related section of the CARES Act here.
+Read the related section of the CARES Act.

 If your income has been affected by COVID-19 and you have private student loans or institutional loans (e.g. refinanced loans, bar study loans, Perkins loans, etc.), please reach out to your lender directly to discuss your options.
 Some lenders are providing forbearances, interest rate reductions, and extended payment timelines to borrowers who submit a request.

 If you have an LRAP loan due back to the University, a Perkins loan held by the University of California, or a Bar Study loan, the UC System has implemented some changes to mirror the CARES Act as much as possible.
-All late fees and interest will be waived from April 15, 2020 – January 31, 2022.
-You can request an administrative forbearance so that no payments will be due through at least December 31, 2020.
-Administrative forbearances will automatically be applied to past due accounts through January 31, 2022.
+All late fees and interest will be waived from April 15, 2020 – May 1, 2022.
+You can request an administrative forbearance so that no payments will be due through at least May 1, 2022.
+Administrative forbearances will automatically be applied to past due accounts.
 If you are not able to make payments, please contact Heartland ECSI to request a forbearance or deferment, or use this form.

 If you have a defaulted federal student loan (federally-held Direct or FFEL loans), the Department of Education has stopped requests to withhold wages, tax refunds, and Social Security benefits, effective March 13.
 The DOE has also instructed private collections agencies to stop reaching out to borrowers.
 If you have a loan in delinquent or default status, please reach out to us for assistance.
 You can read the related section of the CARES Act here.